-You can easily find an OB/GYBN using our online Find a doctor tool.
-Just visit texaschildrenshealthplan.org/doctor.
+You can easily find an OB/GYBN using our online Find a Provider tool.
+Just visit texaschildrenshealthplan.org/find-a-provider.

 You can also call Member Services at 866-959-2555.
 We will be glad to help you pick a new OB/GYN or send you a copy of our provider directory.